zendframework/ZendSkeletonApplication/README.md

 While running, Vagrant maps your host port 8080 to port 80 on the virtual machine; you can visit the site at http://localhost:8080/

+> ### Vagrant and VirtualBox
+>
+> The vagrant image is based on ubuntu/xenial64.
+If you are using VirtualBox as
+> a provider, you will need:
+>
+> - Vagrant 1.8.5 or later
+> - VirtualBox 5.0.26 or later

+For vagrant documentation, please refer to [vagrantup.com](https://www.vagrantup.com/)

 ## Using docker-compose

 This skeleton provides a `docker-compose.yml` for use with